High level excursion set geometry for non-Gaussian infinitely divisible random fields: An example: Moving average fields

 \subsection{The bottom line}

 The bottom line, of course, is that the shape of the excursion sets is determined, to a large extent, by the shape of the kernel in the integral representation of the random field or, alternatively, by the geometric properties of the functions on which the L\'evy measure of the random field is supported.
-By choosing appropriate parameters for the random field one can generate quite different distributions for the Euler and other geometric characteristics of high level excursion sets.
+By choosing appropriate parameters for the random field, one can generate quite different distributions for the Euler and other geometric characteristics of high level excursion sets.

-Our hope is that this fact will generate greater flexibility in applications, allowing the practitioner to choose models with pre-determined excursion set shapes.

-Furthermore, the description of the limiting conditional {\it distribution} (and not only the expected value) of the numbers of critical points and so the Euler characteristic should allow one to devise better statistical tests based on the observed excursion sets.
-Precisely how this should be done, however, is something we shall leave for the future.
+Our hope is that this fact will generate greater flexibility in applications, allowing the practitioner to choose models with predetermined excursion set shapes.
+Furthermore, the description of the limiting conditional \textit{distribution} (and not only the expected value) of the numbers of critical points and so the Euler characteristic should allow one to devise better statistical tests based on the observed excursion sets.